DI Politics Chat: What Do We Forget About MLK?

 Margaret: Damn.

 Ed: This is a woman who never much missed a Sunday in church.
 And this is what MLK was dealing with.
-The Letter from a Birmingham Jail was aimed at the “nice” people of the South.
+The Letter From a Birmingham Jail was aimed at the “nice” people of the South.

 You can say his legacy was turning people like this — or their descendants, anyway — into lukewarm supporters of desegregation.
 Or you can say none of them ever quite got it.